 From the research, three things stand out.
 First, some women named as respondents use violence.
-That said, when we look more deeply into the circumstances in which women use violence, the data show that it is very strongly correlated with women experiencing often long term violence at the hands of the alleged "victim".
+That said, when we look more deeply into the circumstances in which women use violence, the data show that they are very strongly correlated with women experiencing often long term violence at the hands of the alleged "victim".
 These traumatised women do not necessarily elicit a protective reaction from police, even if that is exactly what they need.

-Second, in Victoria, in the main police members lack familiarity with the fairly sensible guidance in the Code of Practice for the Investigation of Family Violence ("The Code of Practice").
+Second, in Victoria, some police members lack familiarity with the fairly sensible guidance in the Code of Practice for the Investigation of Family Violence ("The Code of Practice").
 Attending members can arrive into a chaotic and overwhelming scene.
-Where the primary aggressor is wrongly identified, our research shows that this correlates strongly with duty failures.
+Where the primary aggressor is wrongly identified, our research shows that this correlates strongly with duty lapses.
 Our duty lawyers at MMC have made this observation while reviewing informants' notes on police applications for a FVIO, and based on women's descriptions of police procedure.
-The provisions of the Code of Practice that guide police members in identifying the "primary aggressor" - or the person most fearful and at risk, are particularly relevant here.
-The requirement, strengthened post Royal Commission into Family Violence (RCFV), that an independent interpreter be used is particularly relevant here (see below).
+The provisions of the Code of Practice that guide police members in identifying the "primary aggressor" - or the person most fearful and at risk, are particularly relevant here.2 The requirement, strengthened post Royal Commission into Family Violence (RCFV), that an independent interpreter be used is particularly relevant (see below).3

-Third, the research, as well as the observations of our duty lawyers, suggest a trend in which male perpetrators are increasingly gaming the intervention order system and the protective role of police - to further their abuse.
+Third, the research, as well as the observations of our duty lawyers, suggest a trend in which male perpetrators are increasingly gaming the intervention order system - and the protective role of police - to further their abuse.
 This trend is not unique to Victoria, but is occurring globally as family violence is criminalised (see Policy Paper 2).
 We also identify this trend (below) as a major driver of police 'misidentifying' the 'primary aggressor' when attending the scene of a family violence incident (Wangmann 2009; Mansour 2014; Smith 2015).
-Despite inadequate state-wide statistical data about police misidentification in Victoria, the research literature, WLSV's own data analysis, and anecdotal evidence reveal that the problem is serious and pervasive.
+Despite inadequate state-wide statistical data about police mis-identification in Victoria, the research literature, WLSV's own data analysis, and anecdotal evidence reveal that the problem is serious and pervasive.
 This is true not just for Victoria but across Australia, and in comparable jurisdictions elsewhere (such as the UK and Canada).

 Background: FVIOs were introduced to remediate the power differentials that arise with the high standard of proof (beyond a reasonable doubt) required in the criminal jurisdiction.
-These civil orders have subsequently become the most frequently relied-on legal mechanism available to victims of family violence (Hunter 2006).
-That primary aggressors.
-Note our CLASS data base is not yet able to track these data.
+These civil orders